hashibuto/artillery/README.md

 # artillery
-An interactive shell and CLI parser for golang
+An interactive shell/REPL and CLI parser for golang

-Artillery can function both as an interactive shell as well as a single command CLI parser.
+Artillery can function both as an interactive shell or REPL, as well as a single command CLI parser.
 In interactive mode, it uses [NilShell](https://github.com/hashibuto/nilshell) for the command line editor, completion, and history.

-## A basic interactive shell
+## A basic interactive shell/REPL

 ```
 import (